BartoszFryska/WordMaster-Hangman-Challenge/README.txt

 ## Customization

-You can customize the game by modifying the word list in the source code (hangman.cpp).
+You can customize the game by modifying the word list in the source code (WordGenerator.cpp) or using a build in feature.
 Feel free to add your own words or themes to make the game more interesting.

 ## Requirements